jthomas/openwhisk-s3-trigger-feed/README.md

 - `s3_endpoint` is the object store endpoint, e.g. `s3.eu-gb.objectstorage.softlayer.net`
 - `s3_apikey` is the IAM API key for the object store service.

+**This package is only currently available on the London region for testing.
+Please ensure you are logged into `api.eu-gb.bluemix.net`.**

 ### example

 ```